Zebra: In-Context Generative Pretraining for Solving Parametric PDEs: Architecture details

 \subsection{Baseline implementations}

 For all baselines, we followed the recommendations given by the authors.
 We report here the architectures used for each baseline: \begin{itemize} \item CODA: For CODA, we implemented a U-Net \cite{Ronneberger2015} and a FNO \citep{li2020fourier} as the neural network decoder.
 For all the different experiments, we reported in the results the best score among the two backbones used.
 We trained the different models in the same manner as Zebra, i.e. via teacher forcing \citep{radford2018improving}.
 The model is adapted to each environment using a context vector specific to each environment.
 For the size of the context vector, we followed the authors recommendation and chose a context size equals to the number of degrees of freedom used to define each environment for each dataset.
 At inference, we adapt to a new environment using 250 gradient steps. \item CAPE: For CAPE \citep{takamoto2023learning}, we adapted the method to an adaptation setting.
 Instead of giving true physical coefficients as input, we learn to auto-decode a context vector $c^e$ as in CODA, which implicitly embeds the specific characteristics of each environment.
 During inference, we only adapt $c^e$ with 250 gradient steps.
 For the architectures, we use UNET and FNO as the backbones, and reported the best results among the two architectures for all settings. \item \texttt{[CLS]} ViT: For the ViT, we use a simple vision transformer architecture \cite{Dosovitskiy2020}, but adapt it to a meta-learning setting where the CLS token encodes the specific variations of each environment.
-At inference, the CLS token is adapted to a new environment with 100 gradient steps. \item MPP: For MPP, we used the same model as the one used in the paper \citep{mccabe2023multiple}.
-As MPP was initially designed for 2D data, we also implemented a 1D version of MPP, to evaluate it both on our 1D and 2D datasets.
-At inference, MPP can be directly evaluated on new trajectories. \end{itemize}
+At inference, the CLS token is adapted to a new environment with 100 gradient steps. \item ViT\texttt{-in-context}: We implement ViT\texttt{-in-context} using a standard transformer architecture with separate temporal and spatial attention mechanisms, following \citet{ho2019axial}.
+During both training and inference, context examples are stacked along the temporal dimension.
+The model is trained to predict the next frame in the target sequence, conditioned on both the context examples and the preceding frames of the target sequence.